-Green snakes are small snakes, so do you not need a huge tank, but you do need to provide vertical space for climbing.
+Green snakes are small snakes, so while you don't need a huge tank, you do need to provide vertical space for climbing.
 A 30-gallon tank is a good choice because it provides lots of space for greenery as well as hiding spots.

-Green snakes are peaceful, so they can be kept in groups; three can live comfortably in a 30-gallon tank.
+As green snakes are peaceful, they can be kept in groups—three can live comfortably in a 30-gallon tank.
 The tank will need a very tight-fitting fine mesh screen lid to prevent escapes.

 Green snakes that do not have lots of greenery to hide in become stressed.
 These snakes are small enough that live plants such as pothos, ivy, and other nontoxic plants will survive in the tank, but silk plants are fine, too.